AdobeDocs/media-analytics.pt-BR/help/intro-to-ava/prereqs.md

    >[!IMPORTANT]
    >
-   >Para participar do Device Co-op da Adobe Experience Cloud, o serviço da Experience Cloud ID é necessário.
+   >Para participar do Adobe Experience Cloud Device Co-op, o serviço da Experience Cloud ID é necessário.

    Se você ainda não implementou o serviço de ID, agora é o momento de começar a pensar em uma estratégia de migração.
 For more information about the importance and role of the ID service, see [Why the Identity Service Should be on Your Radar.](https://blogs.adobe.com/digitalmarketing/analytics/why-new-adobe-marketing-cloud-id-service-should-be-on-your-radar/)